Cudahy, California: Government

 Cudahy's council is elected through at-large elections with four-year seats.

 Elections

 2015

 In March 2015, Measure A, which proposed a term limit of two four-year terms for City Council members, with partial terms of any length counting as a full term, was put to a vote.
 The measure was approved, with 672 "yes" votes to 133 "no" votes.

 In that same election, five people (Christian Hernandez, Cristian Markovich, Adam Ochoa, Diane Oliva, and Baru Sanchez) ran for three city council seats.
 Hernandez, Markovich, and Sanchez won the election.

 Infrastructure

-Police Services used to be contracted through the City of Maywood, but now contracts with the Los Angeles County Sheriff's Department.
+Police Services used to be contracted through the City of Bell, but now contracts with the Los Angeles County Sheriff's Department.

 The Los Angeles County Department of Health Services operates the Whittier Health Center in Whittier, serving Cudahy.

 The United States Postal Service Cudahy Post Office is located at 4619 Elizabeth Street.

+Transportation

+Several bus routes operate through the town including Los Angeles Metro Bus routes 260/261 and 611.
+Route 111 operates on nearby Florence Ave.

 Economy

 After World War II the population of Cudahy worked for plants operated by General Motors, Chrysler, Firestone, and Bethlehem Steel.
 In 2007 the largest employers in Cudahy were the Kmart/Big Lots Center and the Superior Super Warehouse.